saurvs/astro-rust/README.md

 Essential algorithms for fundamental astronomy.

 * Find the geocentric coordinates of the Sun and the Moon.
-* Find the heliocentric and geocentric coordinates of all the 8 planets (using the *full* VSOP87-D solution), and also Pluto.
+* Find the heliocentric and geocentric coordinates of all the 8 planets (using the *full* VSOP87-D solution), and also of Pluto.
 * Transform coordinates between equatorial, ecliptic, topocentric, local horizontal, and galactic coordinate systems.
 * Find the obliquity of the ecliptic and nutation in longitude and obliquity.
 * Find the Julian day from Gregorian or Julian dates, and vice-versa.
 And find a surprisingly [good approximation](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) for delta T in recent years.